NY:LON Connect 2019: a conference for the global music business organised by

 Meetal Shah, Associate Vice President, Head Brand & Communications, Saavn (UK/India)

-Jive Lai, Head of Marketing, Outdustry (China)
+Jive Lai, GM, Outdustry (China)

 Konstantin Sidorkov, Director of Partnership Marketing, vKontakte (Russia)